haveanicedavid/IssueTracker/README.md

 - in `Issue.tsx` (the issue show page) I am passing an issue number through route params and using that to re-fetch the same data, which isn't ideal architecture but I wanted to try and demonstrate a few different code patterns

 ## TODO

-- Extract progress loader to
+- Address the initial loading spinner animation's
+- Error handling - shouldn't have to be handled at issue fetch